vuejs/eslint-plugin-vue/docs/rules/no-useless-concat.md

 pageClass: rule-details
 sidebarDepth: 0
 title: vue/no-useless-concat
-description: disallow unnecessary concatenation of literals or template literals
+description: disallow unnecessary concatenation of literals or template literals in `<template>`
 since: v7.0.0
 ---
 # vue/no-useless-concat

-> disallow unnecessary concatenation of literals or template literals
+> disallow unnecessary concatenation of literals or template literals in `<template>`

 This rule is the same rule as core [no-useless-concat] rule but it applies to the expressions in `<template>`.